I Love My Lawnmower

 Things I don't like about this mower

 There's not much I don't like about this lawnmower.
-If I've got to be picky, one thing I do find a little harder than expected to do is adjust the cutting height.
+If I have to be picky, the one thing I do find a little harder than expected is to adjust the cutting height.
 Unlike the picture below, I can't move the lever with just my fingertips.
-It's a solid locked-in lever that needs to be moved with a bit more force than what my fingertips can provide.
+It's a solid locked-in lever that needs to be moved with a bit more force than my fingertips can provide.